Home

 Chicago Community Trust Installation

-We were invited to create wishing trees for the Chicago Community Trusts 100th anniversary celebration.
+Luft was invited to create wishing trees for the Chicago Community Trusts 100th anniversary celebration.
 As they looked to the second century, Chicago Community Trusts wanted to renew their commitment to Chicago.
 They asked their community to get together and share wishes for a sustainable and vibrant future.

 All the wishes were harvested and CCT made them into an inspiring notebook and they are saved for future wishing tree installations.
 The trees were donated to Neighborspace and placed into community gardens in Chicago.